CoinEx World Tour: Celebrating 6 Years of Global Success

 Despite challenges in the crypto market during 2023, CoinEx remained dedicated to enhancing user experience and introducing new features.
 The launch of the CoinEx Broker Program and CoinEx Creator Program exemplifies the platform's commitment to supporting diverse business communities.

-Throughout the year, CoinEx continued to upgrade its products and services, introducing features such as the Pyramiding Auto-Settlement in February, Strategic Trading and Spot Grid in March, ST (Special Treatment) rules in August, Crypto Loans in October, and a new feature in perpetuals trading - Futures Opening Take-Profit and Stop-Loss (TP/SL) in November.
+Throughout the year, CoinEx continued to upgrade its products and services, introducing features such as the Pyramiding Auto-Settlement in February, Strategic Trading and Spot Grid in March, ST (Special Treatment) rules in August, and a new feature in perpetuals trading - Futures Opening Take-Profit and Stop-Loss (TP/SL) in November.

 Give Back to the CoinEx Community & Beyond: